 - To respond you must file an Appearance Pro Se form and an Answer with the court.
 Pro se means that you are going to court on your own without a lawyer.

 - Keep in mind that it costs time and money to file an Answer in court.
 Court cases may take several months or even years to finish.
 Court cases often include: fees to file your case, fees to pay a lawyer, and time spent in court which may be time you have to take off of work.

 Fill out and sign the below forms with this program that will automatically create the forms for you.
 Make 3 copies of each form when you are done.

 - Appearance: Tells the court and the other party that you are participating in the court case on your own without a lawyer.
 It also tells the court and the other party if you want your case to be decided by a judge or a judge and a jury.

-- If you are being sued for an amount between $10,001 - $50,000 Answer : A written response to the court stating whether you agree or disagree with the reasons the other party used to sue you.
+- Answer: If you are being sued for $10,001 or more, you must file an Answer.
+This is a written response to the court stating whether you agree or disagree with the reasons the other party used to sue you.
 This response is also where you raise affirmative defenses or reasons the other party should not win and counterclaims that you have against the other party about the issues in the court case.
 To learn more about this, check out Responding to a court case.

-Note: Before you fill out and file your Answer, talk to an attorney about filing a Motion to Dismiss if you have a legal reason to have the Complaint dismissed or a Motion to Quash if you have a legal reason to challenge the service of process, which is the way you received the court papers.
+- Note: Before you fill out and file your Answer, talk to an attorney about filing a Motion to Dismiss.
+You might have a legal reason to have the Complaint dismissed.
+You should also ask about a Motion to Quash.
+This is if you have a legal reason to challenge way you received the court papers.

-- If you are being sued for $10,000 or less Answer: Even though you don't have to file an Answer in this type of court case, a judge may still ask you to do it and then you are required to file one out.
+- If you are being sued for $10,000 or less, you usually don't have to file an Answer unless the judge asks you to.

 There is a fee to file most forms.
 The cost depends on the type of case you have and the county where you are filing.
 Contact your local circuit clerk's office for information on the fees.